kelly990918/NYU-Highlights/README.md

 _In alphabetical order—_

 ## 📚 Book Marketing and Branding, Spring '25 🦭
 First time working with an ARC...!
 Created a marketing & publicity plan for _A Year with the Seals_ (Algonquin Books, 2025).
-The presentation was short, but I  made a full marketing & publicity plan for this course!
+The presentation was short, but I  made a full marketing & publicity plan for this course (but too shy to show the whole thing)!
 - 🌟 [Presentation](https://github.com/kelly990918/NYU-Highlights/blob/main/book-mkt.pdf)

 ## 💻 Capstone Project, Fall '25 🇭🇰